MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 The **Shopper analytics summary** page includes insights related to footfall trends, patterns, changes, and anomalies at store entries/exits.
 This page shows a view of the performance of all Shopper analytics zones.
-You can explore how many people visited the store during a given timeframe, broken down by entrance.
+You can explore how many people visited the store during a given timeframe, categorized by entrance.

 ![Shopper analytics summary page](media/analytics-18.PNG "Shopper analytics summary page")